topology-foundation/ts-topology/README.md

 # Usage

-This workspae has all packages and examples linked together, so you can run the following commands to start the development:
+This workspace has all packages and examples linked together, so you can run the following commands to start the development:

 ```bash
 # pnpm